Geometric multiplicity of unitary non-backtracking eigenvalues: The real case

 \section{The real case}

 We begin our discussion with the real roots of unity, namely $\pm1$.
-The algebraic multiplicity of $\pm1$ as an NB eigenvalue is well-known \cite{hashimoto1989zeta,Grindrod2018,northshield1998}, though we include the full derivations here for the sake of completeness and because the author has arrived at them independently.
+The algebraic multiplicity of $\pm1$ as an NB eigenvalue is well-known \cite{Grindrod2018,hashimoto1989zeta,northshield1998}, though we include the full derivations here for the sake of completeness.
 The geometric multiplicities are a novel result, as far as the author can tell, though \cite{horton2006ihara} studies the eigenfunctions of $+1$.

 Consider a graph $G$ with $n$ nodes and $m$ edges.
 Recall we assume that $G$ is connected and contains no nodes of degree $1$.
 In particular, $G$ is not a forest, and we have $m \geq n$, with equality if and only if $G$ is a circle graph.
 Let $\mathbf{B}$ be the NB matrix of $G$. \Cref{eqn:ihara} implies that $\pm 1$ are always eigenvalues of $\mathbf{B}$, each with algebraic multiplicity at least $m - n$.
 Here we establish that $\am(1) = \gm(1) = m - n + 1$, and $\am(-1) = \gm(-1) = m - n + 1$ when $G$ is bipartite and $\am(-1) = \gm(-1) = m - n$ otherwise.